 US interests: World assets, comprising natural resources and industries.

-war crime: It is ok for US soldiers to kill children, but it is a war crime for children to kill US soldiers.
+war crime: 2006: It is ok for US soldiers to kill children, but it is a war crime for children to kill US special forces commandos.

 Xe: Ze Evil Blackwater Dudes